How we are governed | World Vision Skip to main content

 Ellen has been a youth leader with the SAUTI-Youth project - a collaboration between World Vision Ireland and Tanzania and Youth Work Ireland Galway - since its inception in 2020.

 Professionally, Ellen's background is in communications and broadcasting.
-She's a radio news anchor and reporter with Bauer Media Ireland, the parent company of Newstalk and Today FM, among other stations.
+She's a radio news anchor, reporter and Weekend News Editor with Bauer Media Audio Ireland, the parent company of Newstalk and Today FM.
 She sees her work as a public service, making people aware of what's happening in their local, national and global communities, and holding people to account.
+Ellen serves on the Fundraising, Marketing, Communications, Resource and Development Committee.
 She brings her insight into the world of communications to her role on the World Vision board.

 Image